Willem-Jaap/next-12-ts-boilerplate/docs/STYLES.md

 // Another example.
 .btn {
-    // Here would be all the styling styling for a basic button &--primary {
+    // This would be all the styling for a basic button.
+    &--primary {
-        // This would contain additional styling for a button with the classes 'btn btn--primary' }
+        // This would contain additional styling for a button with the classes 'btn btn--primary'.
+    }
 }
 ```